Get on the path to results today.

 Case No.: 37-2024-00002748-CU-OE-CTL

-In this PAGA-only representative action case, the Plaintiffs allege their current or former employer ABM Aviation, Inc., an airline services company, (1) Failed to pay minimum/regular wages; (2) Failed to Pay State Overtime; (3) Failed to Comply with Meal Break Laws; (4) Failed to Comply with Rest Break Laws; (5) Failed to Reimburse Expenses; (6) Failed to Provide Accurate Wage Statements; (7) Failed to Pay Wages Timely; (8) Failed to Provide and Maintain Records; and committed (9) a number of miscellaneous Labor Code Violations via the PAGA.
+In this PAGA-only nonindividual representative action case, the Plaintiffs allege their current or former employer ABM Aviation, Inc., an airline services company, failed to (1) pay minimum/regular wages; (2) State Overtime; (3) Comply with Meal Break Laws; (4) Comply with Rest Break Laws; (5) Reimburse Expenses; (6) Provide Accurate Wage Statements; (7) Pay Wages Timely; (8) Provide and Maintain Records; and committed (9) a number of miscellaneous Labor Code Violations via the PAGA.

-The representative group consists of all current or former employees who worked in the state of California from November 14, 2022 to the present.
+The representative group consists of all current or former employees who worked for ABM Aviation, Inc. in the state of California from November 14, 2022 to the present.

 This case has not settled and we are very much interested in learning more about what you experienced if you worked for ABM Aviation Inc. If you are a current or former employee of ABM Aviation Inc., we would like to speak to you about your work experience.
 For more information about this case please contact Thomas D. Rutledge at 619-886-7224.